Eastern Orthodox church architecture: Narthex

 The narthex is the connection between the church and the outside world and for this reason catechumens (pre-baptized Orthodox) and non-Orthodox are to stand here (note: the tradition of allowing only confirmed Orthodox into the nave of the church has for the most part fallen into disuse).
 In monastic churches, it is usual for the lay people visiting the monastery to stand in the narthex while the monks or nuns stand in the nave.
-Separating the narthex from the nave are the Royal Doors (either because Christ passes through them in the liturgy, or from the time of the Byzantine Empire, when the emperor would enter the main body of Hagia Sophia, the Church of Holy Wisdom, through these doors and proceed up to the altar to partake of the Eucharist).
-On either side of this portal are large brass candlestands called menalia which represent the pillars of fire which went before the Hebrews into the promised land.

 Nave

 The nave is the main body of the church where the people stand during the services.
 In most traditional Eastern Orthodox churches there are no seats or pews as in the West, but rather stacidia (A high-armed chair with arm rests high enough to be used for support while standing); these are usually found along the walls.
 Traditionally there is no sitting during services with the only exceptions being during the reading of the Psalms, and the priest's sermon.
-The people stand before God.
 However, many exceptions to this can be found in Western countries, especially the United States, where familiarity with Catholic and Protestant churches has led to similarities in church furnishings.
 It is not uncommon to encounter both pews and kneelers.

 In some more traditional churches, mostly in Greece, a special chandelier known as a polyeleos can be found.
 This chandelier is usually adorned with candles and icons and is pushed to swing during its respective service.

 The walls are normally covered from floor to ceiling with icons or wall paintings of saints, their lives, and stories from the Bible.
 Because the church building is a direct extension of its Jewish roots where men and women stand separately, the Orthodox church continues this practice, with men standing on the right and women on the left.
 With this arrangement it is emphasized that we are all equal before God (equal distance from the altar), and that the man is not superior to the woman.
 In many modern churches this traditional practice has been altered and families stand together.

 Above the nave in the dome of the church is the icon of Christ the Almighty (Παντοκρατωρ/Pantokrator, "Ruler of All").
 Directly hanging below the dome (In more traditional churches) is usually a kind of circular chandelier with depictions of the saints and apostles, called the horos, which is the same as the polyeleos mentioned above.